Track Brian's sponsored bills, co-sponsored legislation, and voting record

 OR

-This resolution urges the President to prioritize securing the release of several specific individuals wrongfully detained by the People's Republic of China during future engagements with President Xi Jinping.
+This resolution urges the President to prioritize securing the release of specific individuals wrongfully detained by the People's Republic of China during future engagements with President Xi Jinping.

 Richard Durbin